Pai gow: Strategy

 The player must decide which combination is most likely to give a set of front/rear hands that can beat the dealer, or at least break a tie in the player's favor.
 In some cases, a player with weaker tiles may deliberately attempt to attain a push so as to avoid losing the bet outright.
 Many players rely on superstition or tradition to choose tile pairings.

+In popular culture

+The film Premium Rush (2012) features Pai Gow play as an integral plot element.